bgulbis/Resident_Data_Science/lecture_2020-08.md

 ========================================================

 * Helps to visualize all of the data points
-    - Better able to determine if anything is missing
+    - Identify if any data needed to determine the outcomes is missing
-* Using a form (can be electronic) reduces data entry errors
+* Helps communicate your needs to the person pulling the data

 Using Spreadsheets for Data Collection
 ========================================================